-The objective of the first priority action is phrased as to "reach common positions and implement common approaches on challenges to peace and security in Africa, Europe and globally" (Joint Africa EU Strategy 2007: 30).
+The objective of the first priority action is phrased as to "reach common positions and implement common approaches on challenges to peace and security in Africa, Europe and globally" (Joint Africa EU Strategy 2007 p.
+30).
 The priority action is, according to the action plan, expected to result in a deepened common understanding of cases and resolution of conflicts; strengthened cooperation on conflict prevention, management and resolution, including long-term reconstruction and peace building; improved coordination of initiatives; and increased EU and Africa cooperation and influence in international and global fora.
 The activities envisaged in the action plan related to this goal naturally focus on "systematic and regular dialogue on all issues related to peace and security, at technical, senior official and political levels", focusing on issues such as terrorism, SALW, ERW, APM, trafficking and conflict analysis.
 During the first JAES year, according to the joint progress report adopted by the Africa-EU ministerial troika in November 2008, political dialogue has been significantly strengthened, with regular exchanges of information between the AUC and the EC/Council secretariat.
 The first Africa-EU defence ministers' troika took place in November 2008.
-It was preceded by the first joint meeting between the AU PSC and the EU
+It was preceded by the first joint meeting between the AU PSC and the EU PSC.

-PSC.
 The next such meeting is envisaged before September 2009.
-The action plan opens up for joint assessment missions and initiatives where appropriate, and joint assessment missions are planned for 2009 to the Central African Republic, Burundi, Comoros and Somalia (Mackie et al. 2008).
+The action plan opens up for joint assessment missions and initiatives where appropriate, and joint assessment missions are planned for 2009 to the Central African Republic, Burundi, Comoros and Somalia (Mackie et al 2008).
 The Sahel region has been selected for a first informal joint assessment in the field of collective security and preventive diplomacy (CEC 2008a).

+3.2.2.
 Full operationalisation of the APSA

 The second JAES priority action is the full operationalisation of the African Peace and Security Architecture (APSA).
-The creation of the APSA was formally authorised through the adoption of the 2002 Protocol relating to the establishment of the Peace and Security Council of the African Union.6 Its set of institutions are central to the efforts of the AU and the African RECs to increase coordination and harmonisation in the field of peace and security at the continental level.
+The creation of the APSA was formally authorised through the adoption of the 2002 Protocol relating to the establishment of the Peace and Security Council of the African Union.3 Its set of institutions are central to the efforts of the AU and the African RECs to increase coordination and harmonisation in the field of peace and security at the continental level.

 The AU has a stated objective of creating peace, security and stability on the continent (article 3 (f) of the AU Constitutive Act 2000), and a much stronger interventionist ethos than its predecessor, the OAU.
 It has a clear formal mandate to intervene in member countries "in respect of grave circumstances, namely war crimes, genocide and crimes against humanity" (Article 4 (h) of the Constitutive Act), although there remains a reluctance to invoke these provisions.
 For several of Africa's Regional Economic Communities (RECs), conflict prevention and management has likewise become an important issue over the last decade.
 SADC and ECOWAS were the first to develop peacekeeping capabilities, largely thanks to the efforts and financial resources of South Africa and Nigeria respectively.
 ECOWAS and IGAD were the first to put early warning and conflict prevention instruments in place.
-Others have had similar ambitions, but progress has been rather slow and patchy (Vines & Middleton 2008).
+Others have had similar ambitions, but progress has been rather slow and patchy (Vines and Middleton 2008).
 A challenge for the RECs and the continent as a whole remains the overlapping memberships and responsibilities of the different organisations.
 The APSA aims to improve this situation, dealing with prevention, management and resolution of African conflicts, integrating continent-wide efforts under the auspices of the AU with the work of the RECs and the member states.
-Its political decision-making body is the 15-member AU Peace and Security Council (PSC), which legitimises and coordinates the actions of all other elements of the APSA.
-The PSC is supported by an under-staffed Secretariat within the Peace and Security Directorate of the AU Commission.
-The PSC is, among other things, to decide on the deployment of the African Standby Force, a key component of the APSA.
-This rapid response capacity is to be composed of five regional brigades (3,500-5,000 troops each, plus a civilian component), and is to be available by 2010.
-At present, it is unlikely that this deadline will be met (Cilliers 2008).
-The PSC is to rely on a Continental Early Warning System, which is to integrate information from five regional early warning systems.
-It is also in control of the Peace Fund, which it has inherited from the OAU, and which will function as a pool fund where donors can make resources available in addition to the AU's regular budget.
-There is also a so-called Panel of the Wise (PoW),7 which is a consultative body composed of five highly respected individuals appointed for a 3-year period.
-The PoW is to provide opinions to the PSC on peace and security matters, and promote conflict prevention and resolution across the continent.
+Its political decision-making body is the 15-member AU Peace and Security Council

-6 For background, see also Assembly of the African Union (2004)
+3 For background, see also Assembly of the African Union (2004)